iamianmullins/react/Archive/README.md

 - Implementation of "View similar shows" page
 - Addition of basic authentication, public and private routing
 - Implementation of parameterized usl's
-- Addition of a login page reqiored to access private routes, Favorites and must watch page
+- Addition of a login page required to access private routes, Favorites and must watch page

 ## Setup requirements.